|Version 2||Date January 2020||Reference 47|

 When used as a calendar spray, applications of PSO’s such as BIOPEST®, have been shown to provide equivalent levels of control to standard miticides without regular flaring events.
 However if existing populations are high, the use of a one-off conventional miticide as a knockdown, such as abamectin, to reduce populations below threshold, followed by regular BIOPEST® applications will provide the best levels of control (see Chart 4).

 Over the past two years SACOA has conducted independent field trials assessing the effectiveness of BIOPEST® on mites in bananas and almonds.
-This work will continue over the summer of 2016/17 in avocadoes and almonds.
+This work will continue in avocadoes and almonds.
 Over the summer season of 2013/14, BIOPEST® was found to provide significant levels of mite control in bananas, (see Chart 5) which resulted in a significant yield increase.